ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 ### How To Setup a Role From Web GUI

-1. Open CheckPoint Gaia web interface
+1. Open Check Point Gaia web interface

 2. Navigate to **User Management -> Roles** in the left menu